-FC Dallas soccer game will be the first major league sports event played in front of a crowd since pandemic
+FC Dallas soccer game will be the first major league team sports event played in front of a crowd since pandemic

 Both teams were forced to withdraw from the recent MLS is Back tournament due to Covid-19 outbreaks among staff and players.

-MLS is the first major sports league to host a game in front of fans since the coronavirus pandemic forced leagues to suspend or delay their respective seasons in March.
+MLS is the first major team sports league to host a game in front of fans since the coronavirus pandemic forced leagues to suspend or delay their respective seasons in March.

 The NBA, NHL and MLB have resumed or begun their seasons, but there have been no fans in attendance.